-To get the most out of your HVAC system, you need to understand how it works.
+To get the most out of your HVAC system, you need to understand how an AC suction line works.
 And understanding how your unit works means knowing how important components such as the suction line are.

 If you’ve never installed a suction line before, then this article will teach you everything you need to know.
 We’ll go over what a suction line is, why it is essential, and how to find the correct size suction line.

 Two copper lines in an AC unit serve as refrigerant lines.
 The larger line that carries cool gas and is usually insulated is the suction line.
 The other refrigerant line is a smaller uninsulated line that carries warm liquid and is often called the liquid line.

 A suction line runs from the outdoor unit (the part of the HVAC system that heats and cools your home) to the indoor unit (the part of your HVAC that blows warm or cold air).
 The return line sucks outside air into the house, where it passes through the return ducts and circulates throughout the entire building.

 While this process is happening, the suction line in the HVAC also pulls any moisture out of the air.
 When the air leaves the return ducts, it’s drier than when it entered the house.
 This prevents moisture from entering the walls and causing damage and also keeps the indoor air quality high.

 When running your air conditioner and heat pumps, a common problem is the suction line freezing.
 When this happens, the airflow stops working properly.
 As a result, the air conditioner doesn’t cool down the room as efficiently as it should.

 When the suction line in HVAC systems freeze, they become clogged with dust and debris.
 This causes the airflow to slow down, making it harder for the air conditioner to work its magic.